 • Reasonable accommodations for pregnant and breastfeeding women in the workplace, expanded anti-discrimination labor protections

 • Equally accessible baby changing stations in public buildings, and

 • Greater financial and legal protections for divorced mothers and custodial parents.

 Prior to becoming a prosecutor and founding the Utah Women’s Coalition, Stephanie worked as a Fair Housing Advocate with the Disability Law Center, and, before that, was the Immigrants’ Rights Policy Advocate at Comunidades Unidas.
 She also worked at the Legal Aide Society of Utah, assisting survivors of domestic violence through the court process and interpreting for Spanish-speaking clients.

 Stephanie is an International Candidate Master in chess and is the eight-time Utah Women’s State Chess Champion.
-She and her family live in Sugar House and enjoy hiking, kayaking, and exploring the outdoors.
+She and her daughters live in Sugar House and enjoy hiking, kayaking, and exploring the outdoors.